Channel

 }

-Here is a simple example of publishing a message using the proxy-style interface:
+Here is a simple example of publishing a message, based on the proxy-style interface:

 #include "event.pb.h"